 Next is the halo.
 This exercise was made for tri-grip weight plates, as the hand grips make sure that you are safe whilst exercising.
 Doing this move with a normal weight plate could be dangerous if you don’t have a good grip.

-The squat press is by far, one of the best exercises to work every area of the body at the same time.
+The squat press is, by far, one of the best exercises to work every area of the body at the same time.
 Just grip the tri-grip weight plate with both hands and hold it above your head.
 As you squat, bring it down and hold it out in front of you.

-Using the squat press, you can strengthen your most of your lower body at once, including your glutes and quads.
+Using the squat press, you can strengthen most of your lower body at once, including your glutes and quads.
 By adding the weight, you target your upper body as well, such as the triceps, abs and chest.
 You really can get the most out of this exercise!

-Another all-rounder, the side bend!
-An exercise made for tri-grip weights, you can hold a weight in one hand, and bend to the side as far as you can.
-It's perfect for hitting those triceps and abs, as well as strengthening your lower back at the same time.
+Another all-rounder the side bend; an exercise made for tri-grip weights; you can hold a weight in one hand and bend to the side as far as you can.
+It’s perfect for hitting those triceps and abs, as well as strengthening your lower back at the same time.

-Whilst hitting your upper body, the side bend also strengthens your glutes and thighs, just make sure you regularly alternate to keep them even.
+Whilst hitting your upper body, the side bend also strengthens your glutes and thighs; just make sure you regularly alternate to keep them even.